-Agreed-Upon Procedure Results Managements' Response signed checks to an employee to mail who is not responsible for processing payments. vendors.
+Non-Payroll Disbursements - General (excluding credit card/debit card/fuel card/P-Card purchases or payments) Agreed-Upon Procedure Results Managements' Response signed checks to an employee to mail who is not responsible for processing payments. vendors.
 10 For each location selected under #8 above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
 Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: a.
 Observe that the disbursement matched the related original invoice/billing statement.
-Disbursement were consistent with the original billing statements.
+Disbursement was consistent with the original billing statements.
 The results did not include findings or criticisms. b.
-Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable. on cancelled checks.
+Observe that the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #9, as applicable.
+Evidence is provided by dual signatures appearing on cancelled checks.
 The results did not include findings or criticisms.

-Agreed-Upon Procedure Results Managements' Response 1 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P- cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 11 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.
 Management has represented that there are no credit, debit, fuel or P-Cards in use.
 The results did not include findings or criticisms.
-2 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+12 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and: a.
 Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.
 Not Applicable The results did not include findings or criticisms. b.
 Observe that finance charges and late fees were not assessed on the selected statements.
-Not Applicable The results did not include findings or criticisms
+Not Applicable The results did not include findings or criticisms.

-Credit Cards/Debit Cards/Fuel Cards/P- ningen verste minden in de en de Agreed-Upon Procedure Results Managements' Response Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e. each card should have 10 transactions subject to testing).
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 13 Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e. each card should have 10 transactions subject to testing).
 For each transaction, observe that it is supported by (1) an original itemized receipt that identifies precisely what was purchased, (2) written documentation of the business/public purpose, and (3) documentation of the individuals participating in meals (for meal charges only).
-Not Applicable The results did not include findings or criticisms.
+The results did not include findings or criticisms.